Greg St. Jean

 Greg St. Jean is an American professional basketball coach and former player who is an assistant coach for the Los Angeles Lakers of the National Basketball Association (NBA).

 Playing career

-Levesque played for and graduated from Wesleyan University at the NCAA Division III level of college basketball.
+St. Jean played for and graduated from Wesleyan University at the NCAA Division III level of college basketball from 2009 to 2013.

 Coaching career

-In 2024, St. Jean was hired as an assistant coach for the Los Angeles Lakers under head coach JJ Redick.
+In 2024, St. Jean was hired as an assistant coach for the Los Angeles Lakers under rookie head coach JJ Redick.

 Personal life

-St. Jean attended Phillips Exeter Academy.
+St. Jean attended De La Salle High School then one year of postgraduate prep at Phillips Exeter Academy.
 St. Jean is the son of Garry St. Jean, a former NBA head coach and executive.